-The General Data Protection Regulation (GDPR) is gradually becoming a driving force, pushing organizations to begin having very difficult conversations about deleting data.
-In case you have been living under a rock for the last couple of years, the world is going to change on May 25, 2018 when GDPR goes into effect.
+The General Data Protection Regulation (GDPR) is has become a driving force, pushing organizations to begin having very difficult conversations about deleting data.
+In case you have been living under a rock for the last couple of years, the world changed on May 25, 2018 when GDPR went into effect.
 Most organizations don’t delete data as a standard practice and can’t even begin to have that conversation.
 This may be because they don’t know where all their data resides or maybe they aren’t sure whether they can delete it for regulatory or other reasons.
-In 2018, organizations will be required to delete specific data upon request and identifying that data will be the biggest challenge.
+But with GDPR, organizations are required to delete specific data upon request and identifying that data will be one of the biggest challenges.
+(Actually deleting it may be another challenge, depending on where it is.)

 What do you need to do?